 Now we’ll do the same process on the Z-axis on the two holes shown.

 Get the motor sub-assembly from before.
 Holding it in one hand, and the gantry sub-assembly in the other, line up the lead screw from the motor assembly with the nut block of the gantry assembly.
 If you use your fingers to turn the lead screw, it will go into the nut.
 The plastic mount should be coming in from the side of the steel plate which has a rectangular notch cut out.

 Continue turning the lead screw until the plastic, Z-axis mount is fully seated into the top of the plate and you can see the holes lining up.

-Get the bag of large nuts and the other with the largest and longest bolts; you’ll use a pair of each to fasten these two assemblies together.
-Take the two large, M8 nuts and push them into the back of the plastic Z-axis mount.
+Get the M8 nuts and M8-25mm bolts from the yellow hardware bag; you’ll use a pair of each to fasten these two assemblies together.
+Take the two large nuts and push them into the back of the plastic Z-axis mount.
 If the nut fit is a little tight, then you can use a size 6 Allen key or other tool to press it into place.